puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 Plugins enabled through MultiPoint will automatically register for every individual extension point the plugin has implemented.
 Disabling a plugin through MultiPoint disables that behavior.
 The same is true for disabling &quot;*&quot; through MultiPoint (no default plugins will be automatically registered).
-Plugins can still be disabled through their individual extension points.</p>
+Plugins can still be turned off through their individual extension points.</p>
 <p>In terms of precedence, plugin config follows this basic hierarchy</p>
 <ol>
 <li>Specific extension points</li>